erictang000/erictang000.github.io/notes/ml_notes/interview_notes.md

     * Generally given a sequence of tokens, we want to model each token in the context of the rest of the tokens, so we can use the attention operation to generate a context embedding for each token.
 This is parallelizable, unlike LSTMs, so we can train these much faster.
 * Give an example of a logistic regression model.
 Given inputs x (some d dimensional vector) and y (some class label), how do we train a model to predict labels given inputs.
 Define a loss and calculate and expression for backpropping this loss to update weights.
     * Logistic regression is a 1 layer neural network, where we apply a linear projection, then a softmax (multi-class) or sigmoid (binary classification) in order to get a probability distribution per class.
 We can then use a negative log likelihood loss
+* What is Maximum Likelihood Estimation?
+* What are ensemble models and when are they useful?
+* What is self attention, and where is the weighted sum computed in the self attention operation?
+* What is the difference between CNNs and ViTs?
+* What is a Hessian and where is it used in ML?
+* What is a Positive Definite Matrix
+* What is necessary for a square matrix to be invertible?
+* What does it mean for the covariance matrix of a multivariate gaussian to be diagonal?
+* When would you use threads vs processes?
+    * How would you pass data at the OS process level between one dataloading process and a data processing process
+* Difference in weights between L1 and L2 regularization?
+* What is the entropy of a biased coin?
+* Explain Binary Cross Entropy

 ### Generic ML Questions
 * Explain the Bias Variance Tradeoff